In a Good Place (IAGP)

 - Increase help-seeking.

-The program comprises two open call grant rounds per annum, offering grants of up to $20,000 from an annual funding pool of $200,000.
-There is $100,000 available in this funding round.
+The program comprises one grant round per annum, offering grants of up to $20,000 from an annual funding pool of $200,000.

-- Are delivered via non-clinical first providers of mental health care, such as school counsellors and teachers, members of the clergy or pastoral care teams, neighbourhood or community groups, or via technological or other innovative methods;
+- Are delivered via non-clinical first providers of mental health care, such as school counsellors and teachers, pastoral care teams, neighbourhood or community groups, or via technological or other innovative methods;

 - Improve accessibility and availability of mental health services, tools or support to areas with limited or no access to the same;